akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### He rode into Wales alone

 A servant appeared in the doorway, glancing at the two lords.
 He gave a small bow.
-“My lord Godfrey said they will be in shortly, my lords.”
+“My lord Godfrey said they shall be in shortly, my lords.”
 He bowed vanished before either could answer.

 Harold shook his head, but his eyes were bright.
 He turned to Henry.
 “The lad has been a help at Stanwey, sire.
 Mended the goose pen without being asked.
 Helped the reeve with a cart.
 Asks about the crops, the tenants.”
 He smiled, a rare thing.
 “A man’s character shows in small things.”